lisyarus/blog/_posts/2022-10-15-audio-mixing.md

 Finally, to implement **tracks** I wanted to support loading raw, WAV and MP3 data.
 Raw samples data is trivial: store it in a buffer, output it in the `read` method.
 WAV support was almost trivial as well, since SDL_Audio supports loading WAV (although I hard-coded the data format to `int16` and the frequency to 44100; I'll have to write some re-encoding myself in case I need a different WAV file).

 To support MP3 files, I decided to use the [minimp3](https://github.com/lieff/minimp3) library.
-It does exactly what I need: stream-decodes MP3 data and returns floating-point buffers.
+It does exactly what I need: stream-decodes MP3 data (as opposed to decoding it full in one go) and returns floating-point buffers.
 The only catch is that MP3 may have a different sampling rate (like the one I was testing it with -- it was 48000 Hz), so I had to implement a [resampler](https://bitbucket.org/lisyarus/psemek/src/master/libs/audio/source/resampler.cpp) for that (a thing that converts one sampling frequency to another).
 Accidentally, the very same code can be used to implement a dynamic [pitch effect](https://bitbucket.org/lisyarus/psemek/src/master/libs/audio/source/effect/pitch.cpp).

 In the end, I decided to have some fun & try implementing the Karplus-Strong guitar sound generation algorithm, which I also [learnt from Alan](https://blog.demofox.org/2016/06/16/synthesizing-a-pluked-string-sound-with-the-karplus-strong-algorithm).
 Here's me using my library in a test application to play a simple melody:

-<center><video width="600" controls><source src="{{site.url}}/blog/media/audio/guitar.mp4" type="video/mp4"></video></center>
+<center><video width="100%" controls><source src="{{site.url}}/blog/media/audio/guitar.mp4" type="video/mp4"></video></center>
 <br/>

 The code for this test app is [here](https://bitbucket.org/lisyarus/psemek/src/master/examples/audio.cpp).
 It's audio setup looks like this: